The Herzog-Sch\"onheim conjecture for simple and symmetric groups: Simple groups of Lie type

-\begin{lemma} Let $G$ be a simple classical group of Lie type with parameters $n,q$ and let $m_1$ be the smallest index of a proper subgroup of $G$.
+\begin{lemma} Let $G$ be a simple classical group with parameters $n,q$ and let $m_1$ be the smallest index of a proper subgroup of $G$.
 Then $|G|$ and $m_1$ are bounded according to Table \ref{TableGm1}.
 We deduce that, in all cases,